cetz-package/cetz/src/lib/polylux.typ

 // Function returning the context polylux library object
 #let _polylux(ctx) = {
   assert(ctx.at("polylux-lib", default: none) != none,
-    message: "Polylux library not registered: set `polylux: import \"...\"` at your canvas to enable it") return ctx.polylux-lib
+    message: "Polylux library not registered: set `polylux: ...` at your canvas to enable it") return ctx.polylux-lib
 }